PM Modi Honoured With Trinidad And Tobago’s Highest Award Amid High Praise From Kamla Persad-Bissessar

-Indian Prime Minister Narendra Modi was honoured with the Order of the Republic of Trinidad and Tobago, the island nation’s highest civilian award, during a heartfelt ceremony that celebrated his global leadership, cultural commitment, and humanitarian outreach.
-The recognition came with glowing praise from former Trinidad and Tobago Prime Minister Kamla Persad-Bissessar, who hailed Modi as one of the world’s most respected and admired leaders.
+Indian Prime Minister Narendra Modi received the Order of the Republic of Trinidad and Tobago, the island nation’s highest civilian honour, in a ceremony that paid tribute to his global leadership, cultural dedication and humanitarian engagement and pre-dated with the Order was ex-Trinidad and Tobago Prime Minister Kamla Persad-Bissessar who said Modi is one of the world’s most respected and admired leaders.

 “A Visionary Whose Impact Transcends Borders”